Prasannna-Gunasekaran/T-Radar/README.md

         2.entries.json
         3.radar.js

 	PATH: diemobilar/JAP Techradar/docs

+## FYI
-## Here from the source code we have separated the "entries.json" so that in future anyone can edit the hosted techstack based on the requirements.
+Here from the source code we have separated the "entries.json" so that in future anyone can edit the hosted techstack based on the requirements.
 This will not cause any damage to the source code file "radar.js".

 ## Files to Edit